shiba24/principles-of-computer-system-design/README.md

  5. 1,600 lines, 16 x 15 / 2 = 120, 2,000 lines, 4 x 3 / 2 x 5 = 30, Good - because interconnections are reduced.

+# 2. Elements of Computer System Organization

+Three well-defined classes: the memory, the interpreter, and the communication link.

+A primary method by which the abstract components of a computer system interact is *reference*, the usual way for one component to connect to another by *name*.

+## 2.1 The three fundamental abstractions

+pp. 45